tylher/portfolio-site-skeleton/README.md

 ![](https://img.shields.io/badge/Microverse-blueviolet)

-# Project Name

-> Portfolio Site Skeleton.
+# Portfolio Site Skeleton.

 - Created mobile view of the header and the headline section for a portfolio website
+- Added a portfolio section to view projects and an about-me page
+- Added a background feel to make the site look good

 ## Built With